 The Culinary Arts Certificate program is designed to provide classroom instruction and practical hands-on laboratory work.
 The certificate is intended to provide a foundation in culinary arts.
-Emphasis is placed on building skills and techniques toward the following job opportunities: Prep Cook, Line Cook, Banquet Cook, Institutional, Caterer, and Kitchen Manager.
+Emphasis is placed on building skills and techniques

+Culinary arts certificate graduates are trained for careers leading toward the following job opportunities: Prep Cook, Line Cook, Banquet Cook, Institutional, Caterer, and Kitchen Manager.
 The student will be able to seek employment in a variety of restaurant venues.